EntelectChallenge/2019-Worms/starter-bots/rust/README.md

 level control that they would usually associate with a programming langauge like C or C++, but modern high level programming features.

-Rust is a compiled language, which compiles to an architecture-specific binary.
+Rust is a compiled language, which compiles to a platform-specific binary.

 ## Environment Setup